Large forest fire north of Napier

 Firefighters were called shortly after 11.40am on Monday.

-He said 11 appliances and four helicopters were fighting the blaze, from Napier, Hastings, and various rural stations.
+He said at 1.15pm, 11 fire trucks, five helicopters and two fixed wing aircraft were fighting the blaze.
+Appliances had come from around the region including Napier, Hastings, and various rural stations.

-There is no threat of State Highway 2 being closed and the public is not being warned away from the area because it is not close to the road, he said.
+There was no threat of State Highway 2 being closed and the public is not being warned away from the area because it is not close to the road, Dunbar said.

 A witness said the fire was visible from Hardinge Rd, Ahuriri.